Monotone comparative statics for submodular functions, with an application to aggregated deferred acceptance: Introduction

 \section{Introduction}

-The theory of substitutability studies what happens to the demand or supply of alternatives when some options become more or less available.
+The theory of substitutability studies what happens to the demand or supply of goods when some alternatives become more or less available.
 The theory is generally presented in the indivisible case when the set of all goods is a finite set $\mathcal{Z}$.
-Assume that a set $B\subseteq \mathcal{Z}$ costs $c\left( B\right) $ to produce.
-If $p_{z}$ is the price of good $z$, and $B\subseteq \mathcal{Z}$ is the set of available goods, then the set of goods that are produced is determined by the firm's problem
+Assume that a subset $B\subseteq \mathcal{Z}$ costs $c\left( B\right) $ to produce.
+If $p_{z}$ is the price of good $z\in \mathcal Z$, and $B\subseteq \mathcal{Z}$ is the set of available goods, then the set of goods that are produced is determined by the firm's problem

 where $p\left( Q\right) =\sum_{z\in Q}p_{z}$ and $c$ is any function.
-A well-established theory exists to formalize two characteristic properties of substitutability:
+A well-established theory, relying on the supermodularity of the function $A \mapsto p(A)-c(A)$, exists to formalize two characteristic properties of substitutability: \begin{itemize} \item \underline{Price-induced response}: if all the prices of the goods in $B$ weakly increase, then an option whose price has not changed, and that was not produced previously cannot be produced after the change in price; that is, for $x$ and $y$ in $\mathcal{Z}$,